Joint hypermobility or double-jointedness is said to be present when a joint that can be stretched beyond what is called normal range is normal.

 - Abnormal joint proprioception

-Joint hypermobility can run in families suggesting a genetic basis too.
+- Familial-joint hypermobility can run in families suggesting a genetic basis too.

-Most of the people with joint hypermobility do not have any problem but others especially those in sports may become prone to repeated joint injuries.
+Most of people with joint hypermobility do not have any problem but others especially those in sports may become prone to repeated joint injuries.

 Beighton Score For Joint Hypermobility